Good parent-teacher relationships

 School problems: what to do

-It’s normal for children to have some problems at school.
+It’s common for children to have some problems at school.

 Some problems are minor – for example, missing out on school council or forgetting to bring the right sports uniform.
-You and your child can usually sort these ones out yourselves.
+You and your child can usually sort these ones out yourselves by talking and problem-solving together.

 Some problems might be more complicated or long-lasting.
 For example, your child might be having ongoing difficulties in the playground with another child and the strategies you’ve suggested to your child haven’t worked.
 With these problems, you might need to talk with your child’s teacher to find solutions.